llord1/llord1.github.io/LegalSurvey.md

 Other

 An additional means of narrowing down the underlying multilinguistic tendencies in this field involves inquiring into the specialization areas of lawyers.
 This focus will highlight which practices may be associated with a need to speak multiple languages; more specifically, which law topics are likely to require an understanding of the Saint Lucian Kwéyòl language.
 Saint Lucia is a sovereign island nation in the Commonwealth of Nations but, because Saint Lucia was both a French and English colony before it gained independence on the 22nd of February, 1979, the legal system has been a mix of civil and English common law {% cite specialitysmith_2020 %}.
-Options for this list were developed from course offerings at Caribbean law schools {% cite uwi2020 %}.
+Options for this list were developed from course offerings at Caribbean law schools {% cite uwi2020 stetson_university %}.

 6) Please indicate the option(s) that best describes your current working environment; please check all that apply.